spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 # System Requirements

 The Spectro Cloud SaaS platform is also available as self hosted on-premise deployment.
-The On-Premise version is a dedicated instance of the platorm hosted in customer's VMware environment.
+The On-Premise version is a dedicated instance of the platform hosted in customer's VMware environment.
 Spectro Cloud on-prem is available in two modes:

 * Quick Start Mode - A single VM deployment of the platform ideal for PoC purposes.
 * Enterprise Mode - A multi node highly available version for production purposes.